RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 General changes
   * Improved compatibility with other mods, hopefully
   * The AWC is no longer made retroactive.
 Install the retroactive AWC mod if you want to preserve the behavior.
+Ability changes
+  * Suppression now prevents ADVENT MECs from using their missile attack.
 Item changes
   * Smoke grenades start with 2 charges (up from 1).
-  * New experimental armor: Reinforced Vest - grants +2 Armor.
+  * New experimental armor from the Proving Ground: Reinforced Vest - grants +2 Armor.
+Visual changes
+  * Integrated Divine Lucubration's Suppression Visualization Fix mod to fix the Rifle Suppression animation.

 Beta version v0.2
 Class changes